-“Brown Sauce”- A ubiquitous British condiment found on the tables of nearly every pub, diner and chip shop.
+“Brown Sauce”– A ubiquitous British condiment found on the tables of almost every pub, diner and chip shop.
 It’s used on chips (fries), sandwiches and just about anywhere else an American would use ketchup.
-Brown sauce is practically indistinguishable from America’s A1 Original steak sauce.
-In fact, I recently threw out a two year-old bottle of Marks and Spencer brown sauce; unlike HP Curry Sauce, which has a unique taste and is hard to find here in the States, brown sauce and A1 are so similar that I really can’t tell that much of a difference.
+This may anger some Brits, but I think brown sauce is almost identical to America’s A1 Original steak sauce.
+I actually threw out a two year-old bottle of Marks and Spencer brown sauce, because A1 is readily available and “close enough” to not notice much of a difference.
+Unlike HP Curry Sauce, which has a unique taste and is hard to find here in the States.

 Bucks Fizz – A drink made from champagne and orange juice, commonly called a “mimosa” in the US.
 It’s also the name of an 80s pop group.

 Building Society – A building society is similar to, but not exactly the same as, a credit union in the United States.

 Busker – A busker is a street performer of some kind, usually a musician.
 Busking is the act of performing on the street or a Tube station.
 Look for “No Busking” signs at Tube stations or near tourist attractions.

 Butty – A sandwich, especially one made with either bacon (bacon butty) or the thick French fries we’d call “steak fries” in America (chip butty).